What is digitization?

 - Data digitization.
 Numeric data can be digitized by converting it into a digital format.
 This enables easier storage, processing and analysis of the data.
 Data digitization is commonly used in fields such as scientific research, finance and weather forecasting.

 The history of digitization

 Digitization gained popularity in the late 20th century with the advent of PCs and the internet.
-These technologies made it possible to convert many different forms of information, such as text, images, audio and video, into digital forms.
+These technologies made it possible to convert many different forms of information -- including text, images, audio and video -- into digital formats.